intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

   material information that is intended to be shared by the peer organization.

 Formal messages from the IETF to the peer organization are usually carried in liaison statements.
-In certain situations, the liaison manager may carry additional messages for providing further context.
-However, if these communications aim to "represent the IETF", they must have consensus, e.g. by being based on an RFC or some other formal statement by a group within the IETF.
-For such additional communication, liaison managers may use any applicable businesslike approach, from private to public communications, and bring in other parties as needed.
+The liaison manager must not send liaison statements on their own initiative to a liaised organization on behalf of IETF, or any of its areas and working groups.

 IETF liaison managers should also communicate and coordinate with other liaison managers where concerned technical activities overlap.